mucahitkayadan/Image_Stitching_OpenCV/README.md

     }

-The program uses `(answerForRGBorGray – 1)` as `imreadMode` flag to get GRAYSCALE and COLOR modes in order.
+The program uses `(answerForRGBorGray – 1)` as the `imreadMode` flag to get GRAYSCALE and COLOR modes in order.
 If the user chooses grayscale image type, then it will be returned to 3 channel images again, because of the cylindrical presentation.
 COLOR image is chosen to continue.

-In the next question, the user chooses if they want to use a dataset provided by the professor (see 2.3.1.) or a horizontal image I prepared for.
+In the next question, the user chooses if they want to use a dataset provided by the professor (see 2.3.1.) or a horizontal image prepared by me.

 ![PictureIV](./img/Picture4.png)

-***Figure IV:** Selection of a stock dataset or creating user's own dataset.*
+***Figure IV:** Selection of a stock dataset or creating user's dataset.*

 My house street and DEI building street images are taken from Google Maps.
 I also put an image from Istanbul.
-It takes the input to `int answerForDatasetOrImage` variable and refuses & retakes if not 1 or 2.
+It takes the input to the `int answerForDatasetOrImage` variable and refuses & retakes if not 1 or 2.
 If the first option is chosen:

 ![Picture5](./img/Picture5.png)

 ***Figure V:** Selecting the Dataset*

-File names and their corresponding transformations are already discussed in the chapter 2.3.1.
-For this step, let us choose an average hardness dataset, for example 7: SRT1, string `subInputImageFolder` variable stores the name of selection.
+File names and their corresponding transformations are already discussed in chapter 2.3.1.
+For this step, let us choose an average hardness dataset, for example, 7: SRT1, the string `subInputImageFolder` variable stores the name of the selection.

     int readImage(std::string, std::vector&, int)

-function reads all the images in the first parameter; “InputImages/SRT1” path and sets the `Mat` vector in the second parameter.
+the function reads all the images in the first parameter; the “InputImages/SRT1” path and sets the `Mat` vector in the second parameter.
 3rd parameter is reading grayscale or colorful.
-All the images are stored in `vector Images` variable.
+All the images are stored in the `vector Images` variable.

 If the second option is chosen: